Yagiz94/OS-Process-Threads/README.md

 	Yagiz Gani

 Definition:
--> Using multiple processes and threads histogram is implemented in this project.
+-> In this project, a Histogram is implemented by using multiple processes and by using multiple threads.

--> syn_phistogram uses multiprocess execution and syn_thistogram uses multi-thread execution.
+-> syn_phistogram uses multi-process execution and syn_thistogram uses multi-thread execution.

 In syn_phistogram.c: